“We hail merry Autumn days,

 By Charles Dickens

-I loved this saying that I saw in a Building 19 ad: ”Middle age is when you are faced with temptation and you pick the one that gets you home by nine.”
+I loved this saying that I found in a Building 19 ad: “Middle Age is when you’re faced with all kinds of temptations and you pick the one that gets you home by nine.”